LL36 Anthropology and Sociology BA Undergraduate 2020

 - Sex, Reproduction and Love

-You take a 40-credit Dissertation in Anthropology or a 40-credit Dissertation in Sociology (provided you have the necessary preparatory modules for your chosen dissertation).
-Additionally students currently take 40 credits of modules in each Department.
+You take a 40-credit Dissertation in Anthropology or a 40-credit Dissertation in Sociology in view of previous training in social research.
+Additionally, students currently take up to 60 credits of modules in each Department.

 Optional modules in Anthropology: